CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 The libraries in the Xamarin SDK include:

-**MASFoundation** -- the core MAS framework that handles the communication and authentication layer.
+**MASFoundation** is the core MAS framework that handles the communication and authentication layer.
 With MASFoundation you can quickly build secure Xamarin apps using these built-in features:

 - Authenticate with:
   - Device registration